Tevin Coleman: 2019 season

-Coleman finished his first season with the 49ers with 544 rushing yards and six touchdowns along with 21 receptions for 180 yards and a touchdown.

-In the Divisional Round of the playoffs against the Vikings, Coleman rushed 22 times for 105 yards and two touchdowns during the 27–10 victory.
-In the NFC Championship against the Packers, he had six carries for 21 yards, but left the game early with a shoulder injury.
-Despite missing the rest of the game, the 49ers still won, 37–20, to advance to Super Bowl LIV.
-In the Super Bowl, Coleman recorded five carries for 28 yards and caught a three-yard reception, but the 49ers lost to the Kansas City Chiefs by a score of 31–20.
+Coleman finished the 2019 season with 137 carries for 544 yards and six touchdowns to go along with 21 receptions for 180 yards and a touchdown in 14 games and 11 starts.
+The 49ers finished the season atop the NFC West with a 13–3 record and earned the #1-seed in the NFC.
+In the Divisional Round against the Vikings, Coleman rushed 22 times for 105 yards and two touchdowns during the 27–10 victory.
+During the NFC Championship Game against the Packers, he had six carries for 21 yards before leaving the eventual 37–20 victory in the second quarter with a shoulder injury as the 49ers advanced to Super Bowl LIV.
+In the Super Bowl against the Kansas City Chiefs, Coleman recorded five carries for 28 yards and caught a three-yard pass during the 31–20 loss.

 2020 season

 On September 26, 2020, Coleman was placed on injured reserve after suffering a sprained knee in Week 2.
 He was activated on October 31.

+Coleman finished the 2020 season with 28 carries for 53 yards and four receptions for 34 yards in eight games and one start.

 New York Jets

+2021 season

 On March 25, 2021, Coleman signed a one-year, $2 million contract with New York Jets.

-He played in 11 games with five starts, finishing second on the team with 356 rushing yards and no touchdowns along with 11 catches for 49 yards.
+Coleman finished the 2021 season second on the team with 84 carries for 356 yards and 11 receptions for 49 yards in 11 games and five starts.

+2022 season

 On March 17, 2022, Coleman re-signed with the Jets.
-He was released on August 30, 2022.
+He was released on August 30.

 San Francisco 49ers (second stint)

 On September 21, 2022, Coleman signed with the practice squad of the San Francisco 49ers.
-He was signed to the active roster on October 12, 2022.
-In Week 5, against the Panthers, he had a rushing touchdown and a receiving touchdown in the 37–15 victory.
-On October 25, Coleman was released, but re-signed to the practice squad the next day.
+He was signed to the active roster on October 12.
+During Week 5 against the Panthers, he had eight carries for 23 yards and a touchdown to go along with three receptions for 44 yards and a touchdown in the 37–15 victory.

+On October 25, Coleman was released, but was re-signed to the practice squad the next day.
 His practice squad contract with the team expired after the season on January 29, 2023.